guerillaxgardener/reading-notes/301-reading-03.md

 ___What does .map() return?___

-* Allows us to iterate through an array with a callback function applied to the arrays elements, then returning an array of the modified elements from the frst array
+* Allows us to iterate through an array with a callback function applied to the arrays elements, and returns an array of the modified elements from the first array

 ___How do I loop through an array and display each value in JSX in React?___